poppy-nicolette/CAIS2026/content/call-for-papers.md

 CAIS/ACSI welcomes proposals for papers, lightning talks, or panels focused on empirical, theoretical, and practice-based research.
 Proposals may be submitted in English or French.
 All proposals will undergo peer review.
 Paper and lightning talks should be anonymized for submission; panel submissions will include identifying information.

 - <strong>Full paper</strong>: 2000-3000 words excluding references.
-- <strong>Work in progress</strong>: 1000-2000 words excluding references.
-- <strong>Poster</strong>: 500-1000 words excluding references.
+- <strong>Lightning Talks>: 500-1000 words excluding references.
 - <strong>Panel</strong>: 500-1000 words excluding references.

 ## Presenter Information